mmijjum/Production_Rates_Calculator/README.md

 - Atmospheric conversion preference
 - Tectonic plate
 - Start and stop duration
+- Mineral nuclide pair
+- Atmospheric pressure conversion
+- Tectonic plate

 * NOTE: only 'Active' tab is read into code.
 All other tabs are reference tables that can be copy-pasted into 'Active' to generate certain figures, or for specific datasets.

-2) Enter mineral/nuclide pair, method of converting elevation to atmospheric depth, whether 'muons' script should be run (False unless 21Ne), time range of interest (in Ma), and tectonic plate of interest.

-3) Run 'expage.py'
+2) Run 'expage.py'

-4) Will output exposure ages for each sample.
+3) Will output exposure ages for each sample.
 For ~20 samples, takes ~3 minutes to run for 20 Ma.

 ### Dependencies